mxstbr/mxstbr.github.io/README.md

 # `mxstbr.blog`

-The repository for my Jekyll–based blog, hosted on GitHub pages.
+The repository for my Jekyll–based blog.

 ## License